ScoopySnack/school-app-pro/README.md

 # school-app-pro
+second implementation of <a src="https://github.com/ScoopySnack/SchoolApp">SchoolApp</a>
-JavaSwing Project with Maven
+Java swing Project with Maven